joshmarinacci/filament-gui/api.md

 * __rand__: random numbers. `()->[0,1], (max)->[0,max], (min,max)->[min,max]`
 * __sin__, __cos__, __tan__: the usual trig functions, in radians or degrees.
 * __add__, __mul__, etc.  function implementations of the standard math operations.
+* __as__, converts number to specified unit.
 * __pow__, power.
 5^2 = pow(5,2)
+* __exp__, e^n
 * __sqrt__, square root
 * __max__, __min__, max and min of the arguments.
 Works with scalars and lists.
 * __random_integer(max)__: returns a random number between 0 and the max
 * __randomreal__ or __randomfloat__?
 * __is_prime__ return true if number is prime
+* __sign__ sign of the argument. returns -1, 0, or 1
-* still needed: absolute value, round, floor and ceiling, natural log, log base 10, more trig functions
+* still needed: absolute value, round, floor and ceiling, natural log, log base 10, more trig functions. truncate? fract to get the fractional part of a number? convert between radians and degrees.